rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 endpoints, `GET /users/:id` and `POST /users/:id`: the former returns the numeric value associated to a user, if present in the database, and 0 otherwise; the second one increments the value associated to a user.
-There's an additional endpoint, `GET /healthz`, which simply returns a check mark and it's used to test the connectivity to the application.
+There's an additional endpoint, `GET /healthz`, which simply returns a checkmark and it's used to test the connectivity to the application.

 For example, the following could be a valid HTTP session, assuming that our